-I was previously here as a Diesterweg research fellow of FIGS (research institute for humanities and social science) in 2012 and within the bounds of the Friedrich Wilhelm Bessel Research Award of the Humboldt Foundation in 2013 at the Germanistisches Seminar, University of Siegen, hosted by Prof. Dr. Stephan Habscheid.
+I was previously here as a Diesterweg research fellow of FIGS (research institute for humanities and social science) in 2012 and within the bounds of the Friedrich Wilhelm Bessel Research Award of the Humboldt Foundation in 2013 at the Department of German at the University of Siegen, hosted by Prof. Dr. Habscheid.

 Our future plans follow from our research efforts in the field of cultural analysis language and medium linguistics.
-We have organized a Humboldt research workshop in the October 2017 and on this basis we are planning to edit a Humboldt issue of the Zeitschrift für Literaturwissenschaft und Linguistik (Magazine for literary science and linguistics.)
+We have organised a Humboldt research workshop in the October 2017 and on this basis we are planning to edit a Humboldt issue of the Zeitschrift für Literaturwissenschaft und Linguistik (Magazine for literary science and linguistics).

-Compared to Shanghai Siegen is an idyllic city.
-The cakes in Naschwerk are the best in Germany.
+Compared to Shanghai, Siegen is an idyllic city.
+The cakes from Naschwerk are the best in Germany.
 Siegen is a city with a very good quality of life.

 Dr. Olga Tsurtsumia

-Host at the University of Siegen: Prof. Hans-Jürgen Christ
+Host at the University of Siegen: Univ.-Prof. Dr.-Ing.
+Hans-Jürgen Christ

 Chair of Materials Science and Testing

-Since our collaboration with the Materials Science chair of University Siegen has always been very fruitful, we plan to continue this also in future.
-We are always up to the new challenges of participating in both the large international and multi-partner research projects as well as the smaller ones.
+Since our collaboration with the Materials Science chair of University of Siegen has always been very fruitful, we plan to continue this also in future.
+We are always up for new challenges; such as participating in both the large international and multi-partner research projects as well as the smaller ones.

 I consider Germany to be my second motherland because I have spent many years of my life in this country.
 I was honoured to work with many distinguished German (as well as international) scientists in the Forschungszentrum Jülich, BAM (Federal Institute for Materials Research and Testing) and of course the University of Siegen.
 I am always happy to come to Germany and especially to Siegen because there are so many colleagues and friends who make this place special for me.